 Editor and Reviewer Conflict of Interest

 Editors and Reviewers should avoid making decisions on papers for which they may have a potential conflict of interest, financial or otherwise.
 Reviewers who are collaborating with the author, or who are working on very similar research, should recuse themselves from reviewing a paper for which they have a conflict.
 An Editor in Chief should have a Consulting Editor or Associate Editor make a decision on a paper for which he or she has a conflict.
-When an Editor in Chief submits a paper to his or her journal, the paper is automatically assigned to a Guest Editor, a Consulting Editor, or an Associate Editor, who will handle all aspects of the peer review of the paper.
+When an Editor in Chief submits a paper to his or her journal, the paper is automatically assigned to the Deputy Editor, a Consulting Editor, or an Associate Editor, who will handle all aspects of the peer review of the paper.
 Such reviews are handled in the web-based peer review system in such a way that the author (i.e., the Editor in Chief) will not have access.

 - Repetition of control experiments using animal models may violate U.S. Animal Welfare Act and Public Health Service Policy requirements as well as standards in other countries, for use of the minimum number of animals needed to accomplish the science.
 As such, reuse of control data in animal studies may not be considered duplicate publication when the methodology and conditions are identical.
 However, repetition of control experiments is scientifically warranted when the methodology and/or conditions have changed, even to a minimal degree (e.g. operator variability, seasonal variability, diurnal variability; day to day variability, genetic drift, as well as other factors).